Manual breast pumps

 Manual breast pumps – what to look for

-The basic design of a manual breast pump is fairly consistent across different models and brands – but there are factors to consider when choosing a suitable manual pump for you.
+Whatever your reason for using a breast pump, the basic design of a manual breast pump is fairly consistent across different models and brands – but there are factors to consider when choosing a suitable manual pump for you.

 Size and portability

-Our breast pump reviews include a rating for noise, and we list the size of the pump as well as the weight when full, so you can get a better idea about the breast pump before buying it.
+Our breast pump reviews include a rating for noise and we list the size of the pump as well as the weight when full, so you can get a better idea about the breast pump before buying it.

 Expressing milk in comfort